For a podcast discussion of this article, see here.

 There are many ways in which the contemporary CHM overlaps with the Baptist tradition more than it does with historic Methodism.

 Third, many in the CHM have congregationalist instincts.
 Admittedly, this is harder to pin down, since the CHM has a hodgepodge of ecclesial practices.
 But consider this: due to the widespread membership crisis, many churches do not have enough members to vote on their pastors.
 These churches have still felt compelled to find creative ways for their congregations to vote.
 The appointment of a pastor by an ecclesial authority (e.g., conference leadership) outside the local church is not seen as sufficient.
-This is not the case in Presbyterian or Episcopalian (and thus historic Methodist) churches.
+This is not the case in Presbyterian or Episcopalian (and thus early Methodist) churches.
 It is a uniquely Congregationalist problem.

 One further point on ecclesiology.
 Most in the CHM, like most Baptists, have a low view of the sacraments.
-Michael Bird once commented (tongue-in-cheek) that the Baptist view of the Lord’s Supper is so impoverished that it could qualify for theological food stamps.
+Michael Bird once commented (tongue-in-cheek) that the Baptist view of the Lord’s Supper is so impoverished that it could qualify for theological food stamps, and the same could be said of my Holiness friends.
 Many hold to a memorialist view of the Eucharist (i.e., that the bread and wine are merely symbols to memorialize Christ’s death).
 This too is a serious departure from historic Methodism, which held firmly to a high and basically Reformed view of the sacraments.

 Finally, the CHM, like Baptists, are ardent defenders of religious liberty.
 For a better understanding of this and the other Baptist distinctives mentioned above, I recommend the discussion between Matthew Emerson and Luke Stamps from the Center for Baptist Renewal.